grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-Using the comments, I divided the class into six sections and will describe one section at a time.
+Using the comments, I divided the class into sections and will describe them in order.

 ## Hidden data